What is SATSCHIP™?

 Yes.
 SATSCHIP comes without a private key.
 The setup process combines the artist's entropy (random bits) with secret entropy picked by the card.

 The artist can be sure the provided entropy was used, and yet cannot change or control the ultimate private key... it never leaves the SATSCHIP.

 How do I know a SATSCHIP is genuine?

 There are a number of ways to verify it:

 - Tap with your phone.
 SATSCHIP opens a webpage verifying the card logic and public key/private key relationship.

 - Check it with any TAPSIGNER-ready mobile wallet.

 No. The SATSCHIP cannot hold arbitrary data.

-However, we may offer a service to host an image and related artwork metadata on this site.
+However, we do offer a service to host an image and related artwork metadata on this site.
 Contact us for more details.

 How long will a SATSCHIP last?